 Making Tax Digital (MTD) will be introduced on 1 April 2019.
 We have significant experience in advising organisations about the requirements of MTD and will outline the issues and opportunities encountered by our clients as a result of the implementation process.
 We will use case studies to illustrate best practice and the actions taken by clients in the not-for-profit sector to mitigate the disruption and maximise the opportunity offered for reviewing procedures and processes.
 Attendees will understand the implications of MTD and what action they could take to improve their own processes, systems and VAT accounting.

-Terrie Bruce, BDO LLP
+Terrie Bruce and Amit Dev, BDO LLP

 2B: Change management